 I post in Facebook using my name, David Michalets

-It remains to be seen whether my suggestions will be accepted by others.
+It remains to be seen whether my suggestions for cosmology will be accepted by others.

-Cosmology is ruled by dogma and is difficult to accept change.
+Cosmology is ruled by dogma and is not likely to accept change.

 If you have comments for the author, this site provides no interaction like a blog or Facebook.